Troadio Galicano

-Troadio Galicano (December 28, 1870) was a Filipino Visayan anti-American guerilla officer, lawyer, and legislator from Cebu, Philippines.
+Troadio Dayagro Galicano (December 28, 1870) was a Filipino Visayan anti-American guerrilla officer, lawyer, and legislator from Cebu, Philippines.
 He was promoted to the rank of General during the Philippine-American war, Senator (1925–1931) and the first Member of the House of Representatives of the Cebu's old 5th district (1907–1912).

 Early life

 Troadio Dayagro Galicano was the son of Guillermo Canondo Galicano and Luzanta Alcoseba Dayagro in Carcar, Cebu and born on December 28, 1870.
 In preparation for priesthood, he studied at the Colegio-Seminario de San Carlos but his studies were interrupted Philippine-American war broke out.
 After the war, he resumed his studies and acquired his law degree and became a lawyer on April 9, 1906.

 He married Juana Machacon Velez of Carcar, Cebu.
 His only brother, Jose Galicano, became a Cebuano writer and poet.

 Resistance movement

 He was promoted to the rank of General and the trusted officer of General Arcadio Maxilom during the outbreak of Philippine Revolution against American colonizers.
 He established his camp at Sitio Kalangyawon in the mountainous barrio of Napo, Carcar.

 On October 26, 1901, he surrendered in Barili to Captain Frank McIntyre of the 19th U.S. Infantry together with six officers and 109 men with 10 rifles after Emilio Aguinaldo laid down his arms.